 - The progress of all pupils in their class including those with SEND. - Including SEND pupils fully in their delivery and teaching of the National Curriculum by providing appropriately differentiated learning outcomes for SEND pupils.
-This means that wherever possible all children will follow similar curriculum and lesson plans but that their objectives and levels of work will be set according to their needs and abilities. - Ensuring that all pupils in their class are given the opportunity to 'keep up, not catch up' with their peers. - Liaising with the SENDCO as necessary to obtain advice and strategies to support learning and inclusion in the classroom. - Writing Provision Maps and Class Intervention Maps (with the support of the SENDCO) which details the interventions that are in place.
+This means that wherever possible all children will follow similar curriculum and lesson plans but that their objectives and levels of work will be set according to their needs and abilities. - Ensuring that all pupils in their class are given the opportunity to 'keep up, not catch up' with their peers. - Liaising with the SENCo as necessary to obtain advice and strategies to support learning and inclusion in the classroom. - Writing Provision Maps which details the interventions that are in place.